 1973 was the year of the Hardware Security Module (HSM).
 HSMs were introduced, enabling commercial encryption and large-scale data protection for the first time.
 Guess what – you’re still using them today and they haven’t changed that much.

 Over years, these HSM appliances have not only grown in number, but also grew in terms of brands and vendors due to dissatisfaction with technologies or due to mergers and acquisitions.

 Applications can’t be modernized as they are locked into PKCS11 and/or proprietary key management interfaces as the only choices offered by legacy HSMs.
-Support for REST APIs is either completely missing or only partially available
+Support for REST APIs is either completely missing or only partially available.

-Multi-tenancy is not offered as first-class feature by legacy HSMs and that drastically disallows organizations to achieve economies of scale while writing multi-tenant SaaS applications
+Multi-tenancy is not offered as first-class feature by legacy HSMs and that drastically disallows organizations to achieve economies of scale while writing multi-tenant SaaS applications.

-Applications are moving to clouds, however, there is no efficient way to continue consuming on-premises HSMs without adding substantial latency
+Applications are moving to clouds, however, there is no efficient way to continue consuming on-premises HSMs without adding substantial latency.

-Over the past three year, many of our customers that were frustrated with legacy HSMs, turned to Fortanix Self-Defending Key Management Service (KMS) and Fortanix Runtime Encryption Appliances to provide cryptographic services for all of their new applications, databases and cloud workloads.
+Over the past three year, many of our customers that were frustrated with legacy HSMs, turned to Fortanix DSM and Fortanix Runtime Encryption Appliances to provide cryptographic services for all of their new applications, databases and cloud workloads.

 The keys stay secure in the existing HSM, while applications and databases (on-premises or in the cloud) get a single source of cryptographic services, and security teams get a single pane of glass to manage and audit.

 The Fortanix HSM Gateway proxies all crypto API calls from both on-premises and cloud applications and databases to legacy on-premises HSMs through a unified set of interfaces including REST, PKCS#11, KMIP, JCE and CNG.

 So, how does it all work?
 Let’s take a quick look –